crate-workbench/meltano-target-cratedb/README.md

 ## About

-A Singer target for [CrateDB], built with the Meltano SDK for Singer Targets, and based on the PostgreSQL target [meltanolabs-target-postgres].
+A [Singer] target for [CrateDB], built with the [Meltano SDK] for custom extractors and loaders, and based on the PostgreSQL target [meltanolabs-target-postgres].

 ## Details